sjaca10/egghead-learn-vim/README.md

 ### Configure Vim
-To show all available configurations `:help option-list`
+To show all available configurations `:help option-list` If you want define permanently this options, you must use the ~./.vimrc file

 `:syntax on` activate the syntax highligh
 `:syntax off` deactivate the syntax highligh